tomhosking/hrq-vae/README.md

 Have a look at the config files, eg `configs/hrqvae_qqp.json`, and update all the references to the different datasets, then run:

 `torchseq --train --config ./configs/hrqvae_mydataset.json`

+## Use HRQ-VAE in your project

+Have a look at `./src/hrq_vae.py` for our implementation.

 ## Citation